learningdungeon/qamp-2025/curriculum/tier_1/README.md

 **🎯 Guiding Philosophy:**

-The content here must strictly adhere to the principle: Teach the Concept, Not the Complex Math.
+The content here adhere to the principle: Teach the Concept, Not the Complex Math.

 **Goal:**
 >Build strong quantum intuition using everyday examples before introducing formal notation or complex algebra.